 5. Suddenly experience withdrawal symptoms.

 The most telling sign of a loved one slipping back into the throes of addiction is seeing them experience withdrawal symptoms.
 This is the telltale sign that they have gone from thinking about taking drugs and transitioned into acting on those thoughts.
 Depending on the substances taken, withdrawal symptoms will vary.
 However, most people who experience a relapse fall back into the same substances they used to misuse.
 Most withdrawal symptoms are the exact opposite of the effects of the drug.
-So, if someone has an opioid addiction, they will experience withdrawal symptoms like flu-like aches, runny nose, and muscle soreness.
-Approaching someone with withdrawal symptoms: Addressing someone experiencing withdrawal symptoms can be hard, but it is essential to remember that they are not feeling well and they need to realize that this is not what they want on their own.
-You cannot decide for them.
+So, if someone has an opioid addiction, they will experience withdrawal symptoms like:

 Why People Experience Relapse

 Lapses in sobriety often reflect that addiction treatment needs to be reinstated or adjusted.
 In some cases, alternative treatment types may be required to help the individual stay sober.
 No one experiences addiction or addiction treatment in the same way, and it is vital that treatment is tailored to the individual.
 Take heart, if you or a loved one are experiencing a relapse.
-It does not mean that you or they have failed, in fact, more than 60 percent of people who become addicted experience a future relapse, according to the National Insitute on Drug Use.
+It does not mean that you or they have failed, in fact, more than 60 percent of people who become addicted experience a future relapse..

-Experiencing a relapse doesn’t mean that treatment has failed either.
+Experiencing a relapse doesn’t mean that treatment has failed.
 Addiction is a chronic disease, and relapse is not only possible but likely to occur.
 The treatment of chronic diseases involves healing imbedded addictive behaviors.
 As no single treatment is right for everyone, it is important that individuals receive treatment that addresses their unique situation.
-The best option, when faced with a relapse, is to re-enroll in treatment and figure out what piece of the addiction did not get addressed during previously.
-Inpatient treatment programs are typically recommended for people experiencing relapse, as these programs take an extra step of removing the participants from their negative, substance-abusing environment and into a peaceful, healing one instead.
+The best option, when faced with a relapse, is to re-enroll in treatment and keep moving forward.
+Contact Vertava Health at 844.451.0263 to learn more about how to tell if someone has relapsed, nKnowing signs someone has relapsed can save lives.